 Once notified, the Department of Safety and Transportation will dispatch a Public Safety Officer to the scene.
 The officer shall investigate the accident, and document the investigation, as per Safety and Transportation guidelines.

 Accident Scene -- When possible, the accident scene should be preserved and disturbance of any physical evidence should be prevented until the principal investigator(s) arrive.
 Unless necessary to prevent further damage or injury, clean up or repair activities should commence only after all pertinent information has been collected.

 Appropriate information will be shared with the Office of Human Resources in regard to work related incidents.

 - All University units will use the attached Accident Investigation Report to document the accident/incident.
 Once completed, these forms are to be forwarded to the Department of Safety and Transportation

-- The Department of Safety and Transportation and the Office of Human Resources will quarterly provide a listing to the University General Counsel of all accidents that were reported as occurring within the prior three months.
-Additionally, these offices will report any Major Accident (see definition above) to the University General Counsel and the Vice President for Administrative and Information Services within 24 hours.
+- The Department of Safety and Transportation will quarterly provide a listing to the Office of Human Resources of all accidents that were reported as occurring within the prior three months.
+Additionally, these offices will report any Major Accident (see definition above) to the University General Counsel and the Vice President for Administrative Services within 24 hours.

 - In all cases of injury accidents that occur on or using University-owned property, the Department of Safety and Transportation will also provide the Office of General Counsel and the Director of Procurement Services with a copy of the resulting incident report, so that a Loss Notice can be filed with the State Legal Expense Fund if appropriate.